-Because the adherents of New Age spiritual philosophy know we’re headed away from a dualistic world and towards a unitive world, one that works for everyone, it tends to be a cooperative inquiry, at least more so than contemporary or conventional religious or spiritual philosophy sometimes is.
+Because the adherents of New Age spiritual philosophy know we’re headed away from a dualistic worldview and towards a unitive world that works for everyone, it tends to be a cooperative inquiry, at least more so than contemporary conventional religious or spiritual philosophy sometimes is.

-It may disagree on the credibility of some sources, but there is far more unity and harmony among its practitioners than in many other similar groups.
+It may disagree on the credibility of some sources, but there’s far more unity and harmony among its practitioners than in many other similar groups.

 It recognizes that we’re all one and that the new paradigm is the divine qualities.
-It recognizes the cooperation that occurs on all the higher dimensions and seeks to be a part of it.
+It sees life is a creation and attempts to know the Divine Plan and the design of life revealed in human affairs.
+It recognizes the sharing and collaboration that occurs on all the higher dimensions and seeks to be a part of it.

 And it’s a cross-cultural perspective par excellence.
 It not only draws on and synthesizes all terrestrial spiritual traditions but it incorporates the wisdom of off-planet and other-dimensional spiritual philosophies as well.

-They recognize that life is a process of spiritual evolution and their knowledge and certainty stops right about there.
+It recognizes that life is a process of spiritual evolution and its certain knowledge stops right about there.
 All else that unfolds in the course of its inquiry is often hard to put into words because of its newness.

-Their type of philosophy grounds itself in credibility assessment.
+This type of philosophy grounds itself in credibility assessment.
 It weighs and estimates the reliability of its sources.
 But once assured that a source is credible, it listens to what its sources have to say as intently as any scientific or social-scientific philosopher.
-It accepts the words of a reliable galactic or Archangel where few other disciplines would.
+It accepts the words of a reliable galactic or celestial where few other disciplines would.

-Its body of evidence lies largely outside the boundaries of the old paradigm of empirical materialism.
-It’s not recognized at universities, which predominantly remain within the old paradigm, and that may well be what’s saved it to this point.
-Truth has suffered in many universities that have bent the knee to a spiritually-pinching materialistic paradigm of truth.
+Its body of evidence lies either largely or importantly outside the boundaries of the old paradigm of empirical materialism.
+It’s not recognized at universities, which predominantly remain within the old paradigm, and that may well have saved it to this point.
+Truth has suffered in many universities that have bent the knee to an inadequate materialistic paradigm of truth.

 Who’s to say how matters should unfold?
 Matters will unfold as they do.
 Folks will do what they want.
 But there’s a drift to things.

-Archangel Michael said there was not to be one event that transforms consciousness in the next while, but a a series, train, or “turn” of events.
+Archangel Michael said there was not to be one event that transforms consciousness in the next while, but a a series, train or “turn” of events.
 Well, same here.
-In all of human affairs, there’s seldom a single event that changes the world, but there does exist a drift.
-What Jesus called the signs of the times reveals that drift.
+In all of human affairs, there exists a drift to things.
+What Jesus called the signs of the times reveal that drift.

-But New Age spiritual philosophy has a great outlook, a promising future, as does so much else in the Golden Age ahead that embraces the new paradigm.
+But New Age spiritual philosophy has a promising future, as do so many endeavors in the Golden Age ahead.